-Mr. Offenhartz was named 2011 MVP in securities litigation by Law 360 for his work in corporate control and shareholder derivative litigation, and is recognized as a leading litigator in Benchmark Litigation: The Definitive Guide to America's Leading Litigation Firms and Attorneys.
+Mr. Offenhartz was named a 2011 MVP in securities litigation by Law 360 for his work in corporate control and shareholder class strike suit litigation, and has been recognized repeatedly as a leading litigator in Benchmark Litigation: The Definitive Guide to America's Leading Litigation Firms and Attorneys.

 Mr. Offenhartz joined Gibson Dunn in 1989 after earning his Juris Doctor from the University of Chicago Law School.
 He is a graduate of Harvard College, where he received a degree in American History and Literature.

 - Marriott International: Lead litigator representing Marriott Hotels in strike suit litigation seeking to prevent the combination of Marriott and Starwood Hotels.
 Won a rare early dismissal for Marriott on aiding and abetting claims in Maryland State Court.

 - Transatlantic Re: Lead litigator representing Transatlantic and its directors in litigation brought by hostile bidder and shareholder plaintiffs alleging breaches of fiduciary duties in connection with the potential merger or sale of Transatlantic.
 Won key victories before Delaware Chancery Court in which the Court refused to grant plaintiffs' motions to expedite proceedings and to set a preliminary injunction hearing date.
 Also filed an action in Delaware Chancery Court that forced hostile bidder to withdraw invalid proxy materials that conflicted with company bylaws.
 These victories stopped the lawsuits in their tracks and paved the way for a successful negotiated transaction between Transatlantic and another bidder.
 Also brought an action in federal court under the securities laws against the hostile bidder.